espocrm/documentation/docs/user-guide/stream.md

 The *Stream* panel is available on the record detail view at the bottom.
 Posts, updates and new additions related to the current record are displayed here.

 It's possible to **move the stream panel down** so that it will appear under other panels.
-Administrator can do it at Administration > Layout Manager > select entity type > Bottom panels (since v5.9.0).
+Administrator can do it at Administration > Layout Manager > select entity type > Bottom panels.

 ## User Stream